IkerKa/dbdRandomizer/README.md

 - `help` - Get an introduction to the bot
 - `commands` - Get a list of commands
 - `randomPerk` - Get a random perk
-- `randomPerks` - Get a list of random perks
 - `randomAddOn` - Get a random add-on
 - `randomAddOns` - Get a list of random add-ons
 - `randomOffering` - Get a random offering